ephanoco/OnmyojiTreasure/README.md

 ## Usage

-Tip: Before running the script, make sure the emulator resolution is 1024 x 576, Sticky is turned on, and the lineup is locked.
+Before running the script, make sure the emulator resolution is 1024 x 576, Sticky is turned on, and the lineup is locked.

 ```bash